InPower

 User Pain Points

 Participants were unanimous in their desire for privacy and data security policies to be fully transparent.
-They expressed hesitation about disclosing sensitive or personal information to a chatbot if their weren’t strict privacy regulations in place.
-Participants also expressed a general fear of becoming too reliant on AI both as individuals and as a society.
+They expressed hesitation about disclosing sensitive or personal information to a chatbot without strict privacy regulations in place.
+Participants also expressed a general fear of becoming too reliant on AI, both as individuals and as a society.

 Actionable Insights